Ebuube/alx-higher_level_programming/0x08-python-more_classes/README.md

 [5-rectangle.py](./5-rectangle.py): This Python module contains a class named ``Rectangle`` with the extra ability to display an exit message whenever an instance of the class is deleted

+[6-rectangle.py](./6-rectangle.py): This Python module contains a class named ``Rectangle`` with the extra ability to provide the number of instances of the object that are still active